These 5-Ingredient Pumpkin Protein Pancakes are a healthy and delicious breakfast idea that can be frozen and reheated in the toaster.

 - Maple syrup – honey or jam are also great toppings!

-How to make pumpkin protein pancakes
+How to make these pancakes

-Step 1: Mix together the ingredients.
+Step 1: Make the batter.

-Step 2: Stir until just combined.
+Stir until just combined.

-Step 4: Flip and then serve.
+Step 4: Flip the pancakes.

 Frequently Asked Questions

 You'll need to use whey protein powder for this recipe – no other kind of protein powder will work.
 Here is the protein powder I use if you're looking for a clean one.
-I typically buy it at Costco but you can order it online too!
-When you're looking for a whey protein powder, I recommend choosing one with the fewest ingredients with no artificial sweeteners or added sugar.

 If you find that your batter is too thick or too runny, you likely used the wrong kind of protein powder.
-Make sure you're only using whey protein powder for this recipe – any other kind of protein powder will alter the consistency of the pancake batter.
+Make sure you're only using whey protein powder!

-Storing and reheating
+Storing and freezing

 - Grab some glass meal prep bowls to store these protein pancakes.